BECOMING A MEMBER

-We encourage anyone interested in more information about the congregation to be in touch using the form below.
+We encourage anyone interested in more information about the congregation to contact the co-chairs of our Membership Committee.
 Once you decide that you would like to visit the congregation, you'll have the opportunity to meet many people and to express where your interests lie.
 While you are welcome to attend committee meetings at any point, we strongly urge you to attend Sunday worship as often as possible as you consider membership in our congregation.
 Sundays are where you will learn about UUism, have a chance to deepen your own spirituality, and come to develop deep and meaningful relationships in community with others.
-As you continue to get to know the congregation, always feel free to be in touch with Rev. Sarah or other leaders to help you discern.
+As you continue to get to know the congregation, always feel free to be in touch with Rev. Lee Anne or other leaders to help you discern.

 If you determine that indeed you wish to join our congregation, there are some steps that we ask you to take.

-First, we ask you to attend a Getting to Know UU session hosted by our membership committee.
+First, we ask you to attend a UU 101 session hosted by our membership committee.
 These occur twice a year and can be found on our calendar as well as advertised in our weekly email.

 At some point during the process we ask you to make a pledge indicating what your yearly monetary contribution will be.